EbunoluwaAjani/cdr_pipeline_infra/readme.md

-# CDR Pipeline with Terraform & Airflow
+# CDR Transaction Pipeline with Terraform & Airflow

 This project provisions a scalable end-to-end data pipeline for telecom data and synthetic user profiles using AWS services, Terraform, and Apache Airflow.